unoplatform/uno.extensions/doc/Onboarding/Markup/Overview.md

 ## Getting Started

 Let's take a look at how to get started with C# Markup.
 We'll start with a simple sample that displays a counter and a button that increments the counter by a step size.
-We'll start with a simple ViewModel that has a `CounterValue` and a `StepSize` property, as well as a `IncrementCommand` that increments the `CounterValue` by the `StepSize` when executed.
+The sample will have a ViewModel that has a `Count` and a `Step` property, as well as a `IncrementCommand` that increments the `Count` by the `Step` when executed.

 ### Constructor and Properties